 Compensation will only be paid for a material change as follows:

-* Unavoidable and extraordinary circumstances – means that if any holiday has to be modified or cancelled because of war, threat of war, terrorism riots, civil commotion, strikes, disasters, terrorist activity, fire, adverse weather conditions, natural disasters such as floods earthquakes, unavoidable technical problems to transport, epidemic or pandemic illness, closure or congestion of airports and similar events beyond Caribtours’ control, Caribtours will endeavour to offer alternative arrangements or, if the client prefers, make a full refund of all monies paid.
+*Unavoidable and extraordinary circumstances –means that if any holiday has to be modified or cancelled because of war, threat of war, terrorism, riots, civil commotion, strikes, act of parliament, change in legislation, disasters, terrorist activity, fire, adverse weather conditions, natural disasters such as floods earthquakes, unavoidable technical problems to transport, epidemic or pandemic illness, closure or congestion of airports and similar events beyond Caribtours’ control, Caribtours will endeavour to offer alternative arrangements or, if the client prefers, make a full refund of all monies paid.
 Compensation will not be payable in circumstances amounting to unavoidable and extraordinary circumstances.

 In the event of a material Alteration prior to departure of an essential term of your package holiday, Caribtours will inform you of any cancellation or change of itinerary in writing as soon as reasonably possible and you will be offered a choice of:

-b. accepting the alteration or booking another package holiday of equivalent or superior quality, if available or booking another package holiday if of a lower quality, if available, with a refund of the difference in price.
+(b) accepting the alteration or booking another package holiday of equivalent or superior quality, if available or booking another package holiday of a lower quality, if available, with a refund of the difference in price.

 Caribtours shall refund any money paid by you within 14 days from the time your contract is at an end.

 You must notify Caribtours of your decision in writing within 7 days of receiving the notification or alteration or such time as may be reasonably stipulated.
 Caribtours will not be liable with indirect or consequential losses.